 - CRA is available to recipients of an eligible social security payment, Family Tax Benefit Part A (paid at more than the base rate) or an eligible veterans’ affairs payment, and whose private or community housing rental costs exceed set minimum amounts.
 Locate Footnote 2 above

-- Data for all low income rental households (i.e., public and private) are in table GA.3 and show that for all low income rental households the proportion is 43.1 per cent.
+- Data for all low income rental households (i.e., public and private) are in table GA.2 and show that the proportion of all low income rental households paying more than 30 per cent of their income on rent is 43.1 per cent.
 Locate Footnote 5 above

 - Bevitt, A., Chigavazira, A., Herault, N., Johnson, G., Moschion, J., Scutella, R., Tseng, Y., Wooden, M. and Kalb, G. 2014, Journeys Home Research Report No. 6, Melbourne: University of Melbourne.
 Locate Footnote 7 above